pelatx/brackets-link-file/README.md

 It also supports bi-directionality: if you delete or rename a project file, the tag or tags are automatically deleted or updated in the document.

 Supports direct download of libraries from CDN.
 You can download and link the library automatically in the document.
-Or just get a tag with the URL of the library for remote use.
+Or just get a tag with the URL of the library for remote usage.

 #### Important!

-GNU/Linux users can't drag & drop files from OS file browser in Brackets 1.11, because It has completely lost this functionality on this operating system.
+GNU/Linux users can't drag & drop files from OS file browser in Brackets 1.11 and 1.12, because It has completely lost this functionality on this operating system.

 ## Install from Brackets